apache/spark/docs/programming-guide.md

 </div>

 ### Understanding closures
-One of the confusing things about Spark is understanding which variables and methods are within the closure of some executing code.
-Specifically, operations like `foreach()` may behave in an un-intuitive way.
+One of the harder things about Spark is understanding the scope and life cycle of variables and methods when executing code across a cluster.
+A frequent source of confusion is shown below - where we perform a common task (incrementing a counter from inside of a for-loop).
 In our example, we look at `foreach()` but this same scenario will apply to any other RDD operations that modify variables outside of their scope.

 #### Example